 About Us

-Our connection to Korea goes back over 35 years.
-Two of us -- Debbi Kent and Joan Suwalsky – are adoptive mothers of Korean-born children.
+The authors’ connection to Korea goes back over 35 years.
+Debbi Kent and Joan Suwalsky are adoptive mothers of Korean-born children.
 Longtime friend MaryJo Glover’s love for Debbi’s children earned her the title of Honorary Adoptive Mom.
-Beginning when the kids were babies, we took a keen interest in learning about Korea.
-Reading everything we could get our hands on and making repeated trips to Korea, we developed a deep affection for the culture of "The Land of the Morning Calm."
+Taking a keen interest in learning about the children’s heritage, they became ardent students and teachers of Korean culture.
+Reading everything they could get their hands on and making more than 50 trips to Korea, they developed a deep affection for the "The Land of the Morning Calm."

 For more about Korean culture, see Debbi and Joan’s book: